vvvv/The-Gray-Book/reference/libraries/texturefx.md

 ```
 > [!NOTE]
 > Using the `tex0col` input is not mandatory and you can still add other texture inputs to sample from.

+#### ShaderUtils
+Defines constants like PI and gives access to many commonly used shader snippets.

 ## Node Attributes
 Attributes allow you to configure your TextureFX node.
 Here is an example of some attributes applied to a shader: